Skip to main content

 k8s/staging/namespace/analytics/gpu/h100/monthly-report-2023-05

-Opaque with Metadata
+Opaque with metadata

 In this case, the durable promise ID is a randomly generated unique identifier, and you would store the associated metadata (such as environment, service, execution details) in a separate database that can be queried using the ID.